maRc2/pynfact/README.md

-Granted it will be used on the "web", the word "log" in Latin may be translated as *INdicem FACTorum*, hence *InFact* or **'nFact** to be easily pronounceable when adding the prefix *py-*.
+Granted it will be used on the "web", the word "log" in Latin may be translated as *INdicem FACTorum*, hence *InFact* or **'nFact** to be more easily pronounceable when prepending the prefix *py-*.

 Also, *pyblog*, *pyblic*, *pyweblog* and many other cool names were taken either in GitHub or Google Code.